 It was the Swindells family who dominated the cotton town.
-They occupied or owned with various partners Ingersley Vale Mill (now ruined) and Rainow Mill from 1821 to 1841, Higher and Lower Mills (disappeared) from 1832 until 1859 and Waterhouse Mill (fragments left on Kay-Metzeler site), in partnership with Thomas Oliver from around 1832 until 1841.
+They occupied or owned with various partners Ingersley Vale Mill (now ruined) and Rainow Mill from 1821 to 1841, Higher and Lower Mills (disappeared) from 1832 until 1859 and Waterhouse Mill (now a housing development), in partnership with Thomas Oliver from around 1832 until 1841.

-It was the wealth of the cotton industry that created the mills and cottages of upper Bollington and some of the splendid family homes such as the Swindells family residence, now The Medical Centre and a private residence.
-The Medical Centre has two wonderful sculptures by Alfred Gatley, Bollington’s famous 19th sculptor.
+It was the wealth of the cotton industry that created the mills and cottages of upper Bollington and some of the splendid family homes such as the Swindells family residence, which became the Medical Centre and is now the Pharmacy and a private residence.
+The Medical Centre had two wonderful sculptures by Alfred Gatley, Bollington’s famous 19th sculptor (currently in storage)

 It was the crises in the cotton industry that brought hardship and uncertainty into the lives of our townspeople in the nineteenth century.
 There are the graves of young children in the St. John’s churchyard who suffered and died due to poor public health provision and lack of medical care that accompanied the growth of private wealth.
 Outbreaks of cholera were not unknown.